waseemh/waseemh.github.io_F/_posts/2015-03-15-cluster-wideci-system-mesos-jenkins.md

 ## Cluster Deployment

 There are several ways to setup and deploy a Mesos cluster.
 For cloud deployments, Mesosphere provides free deployment services of Mesos clusters for various cloud providers including AWS, DigitalOcean and Google Cloud Platform.
-If you are not using a cloud provider, you may setup a cluster with a configuration management tools such as Puppet, Chef or Ansible.
-All of these tools include addons for setting up a Mesos cluster.
+If you are not using a cloud provider, you may setup a cluster on physical/virtual machines using a configuration management tools such as Puppet, Chef or Ansible.
+All of these tools already include support for Mesos cluster provisioing.
 Alternatively, you may manually configure your own Mesos cluster.